A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws

 Throughout, we refer to each arm/project as a patient; we use the terms patient, project, and arm interchangeably.

 Let $x\in[0,1]$ denote the belief of nonadherence and let $a\in\{0,1\}$ be the action.
-Rewards accrue from adherence: under passivity the expected one-step reward is $r_n(1-x)$, while under activation the reset in the intervention period yields reward $r_n$.
+Rewards accrue from adherence: under passivity the expected one-step reward is $r_n(1~-~x)$, while under activation the reset yields reward $r_n$.
 Thus

 A policy $\pi\in\Pi(M)$ is any nonanticipative (possibly randomized) rule that satisfies \eqref{eq:resconst}.
 Given an initial belief vector $\mathbf{x}^0=(x_1^0,\ldots,x_N^0)$ and discount factor $\beta\in(0,1)$, and writing as $\Ex_{\mathbf{x}^0}^{\pi}$ the expectation under $\pi$ starting from $\mathbf{x}^0$, the RMABP of concern is